Frequently Asked Questions

-What will certified medical examiners be required to do after they are added to the National Registry?
+What will certified Medical Examiners be required to do after they are added to the National Registry?

 How often do drivers need examinations?

-What equipment is needed for the examination?
+What equipment is needed for a driver examination?

 Is it required to collect blood and urine during the examination?